astronomer/docs/astro/resource-reference-gcp.md

 If your cluster has multiple worker node pools with different worker node instance types, users in your organization can configure tasks to run on those worker types using [worker queues](configure-deployment-resources.md#worker-queues).
 To enable a new worker type for your cluster, contact [Astronomer support](https://cloud.astronomer.io/support) with a request to create a new node pool or modify an existing node pool.

 Astronomer monitors your usage and the number of nodes deployed in your cluster.
-As your usage of Airflow increases, Astronomer support might contact you and provide recommendations for updating your node pools to optimize your infrastructure spend or increase the efficiency of your tasks.
+When your Airflow use increases, Astronomer support might contact you and provide recommendations for updating your node pools to optimize your infrastructure costs or increase the efficiency of your tasks.

 ### Worker node resource reference